jdarmada/getting-started-mastra-elastic/README.md

 # Knowledge Agent with Elasticsearch & Mastra

-An unofficial integration showcasing **Elasticsearch** as a vector database for **Mastra's** semantic recall capabilities.
-This project demonstrates how to build an intelligent knowledge assistant that remembers context across conversations using Elasticsearch's powerful vector search capabilities.
+An unofficial integration showcasing **Elasticsearch** as a vector database for **Mastra's** semantic recall feature.
+This project demonstrates how to build a knowledge assistant that remembers context across conversations using Elasticsearch's vector search capabilities.

 This knowledge agent uses:
 - **Mastra** - AI agent framework with memory capabilities
 - **Elasticsearch** - Vector database for semantic search and recall
 - **OpenAI** - GPT-4o for language understanding and text embeddings
 - **Semantic Recall** - Retrieves contextually relevant past messages to enhance responses

-The agent automatically stores conversation history as vector embeddings in Elasticsearch, enabling it to recall relevant past context when answering new questions.

 ## What you need